VersioningGoat/versioning-goat/README.md

       Goat's "ping" handler. (e.g. http://www.nasacodesync.org/ping)
  * Set up MX records on the hostname you specified earlier, following the instructions at: http://sendgrid.com/docs/API_Reference/Webhooks/parse.html
+ * Subscribe an email address at the specified hostname to Sourceforge email updates for the projects you're interested in.
  * copy credentials.example.py to credentials.py and fill out your GitHub credentials
  * `pip install -r requirements.txt`